 1. Regular Fluid Checks and Changes

-Among all the aspects of transmission maintenance options, regularly checking and changing the fluid holds the most weight.
-Transmission fluid serves as a lubricant, coolant, and hydraulic fluid, ensuring smooth operation and preventing overheating Practical, not theoretical..
+When it comes to aspects of transmission maintenance, regularly checking and changing the fluid is hard to beat.
+Transmission fluid serves as a lubricant, coolant, and hydraulic fluid, ensuring smooth operation and preventing overheating.

 How to Check Transmission Fluid: